Soham7-dev/LiveStockTracker/README.md

 - **First and foremost** you have to Create an Account in **rapidapi.com** and get your **API key**
 - Then you have to have a **subscription** for **Tweleve Data Api**
 - Then **replace/put** your **API key** in the **mainapp/consumers.py** file in the project
+- Then open terminal and run **python manage.py runserver** in the BASE Directory of project

 ---